How to Nominate Someone for a Premier’s Awards for Excellence in Education

 - Write your nomination letter explaining why your nominee deserves a Premier’s Award

 Your nomination letter and the two letters of support help the adjudication and judges’ panels to appreciate your candidate’s strengths.
 Please keep them short.
 Each letter should be no more than two pages long, no smaller than 12 pt font and must be signed by the writer

-The nomination deadline for the 2019 Awards program is March 31, 2019.
+The nomination deadline for the 2019 Awards program has been extended to April 30, 2019.
 Nomination packages received that are incomplete and missing documentation will not be considered

 Complete the nomination form

 Three (3) letters must be provided with each nomination and must be dated and signed by the author.
 They should demonstrate a nominee’s positive impact on students and provide evidence of the nominee’s excellence and achievements under all the selection criteria listed for a specific category.

 Letters of support must meet the following requirements:

 - Letters must be written by anyone with direct knowledge of the nominee’s accomplishments, for example: